LibraryOfCongress/api.congress.gov/Documentation/CongressEndpoint.md

     - `<startYear>` (e.g. 2019)
       - The start year for the congress.
 Congresses span over a two-year period.
     - `<endYear>` (e.g. 2020)
-      - The end year for the congress.
+      - The generalized end year for the congress.
 Congresses span over a two-year period.
+See [Congresses - Field Values](https://www.congress.gov/help/field-values/congresses) for more information about congress field values.
     - `<sessions>`
       - Container for sessions of congress.
 A `<sessions>` element may include the following children:
         - `<item>`